Julián Ruete: Refereeing career

 In addition to his relationship with Atlético Madrid, Ruete went much further in his relationship with the world of football.
 He was a football referee, being among the 5 men who established the College of Referees of the Central Regional Federation on 15 April 1914, which was the first College of Referees in Spain.
 Together with the likes of Manuel Prast and José Manuel Kindelán, Ruete was a member of the College's first constitution, serving as its first Secretary.
 However, he resigned from the position just a few weeks later, on 19 May, to become one of the first category referees.

 As a referee, he oversaw the first game of the Prince of Asturias Cup, an official inter-regional football competition contested by the regional selections of Spain.
 The game was held at the Campo de O'Donnell on 10 May 1915, between the teams of Centro (a Castile/Madrid XI) and Catalonia, ending in a 2-1 win to the Catalans.
-He also refereed the final of the 1917 Prince of Asturias Cup between Madrid and Catalonia, this time ending in a controversial win to Madrid, because in the 70th minute, with the score already at 2-0, the Catalan side had a goal disallowed in the 70th minute for having scored directly from a corner kick, a circumstance not allowed at the time, and this event led Ruete to sent-off a visiting player due to the protests, to which the Catalan team left the match in protest.
+He also refereed the final of the 1917 Prince of Asturias Cup between Madrid and Catalonia, this time ending in a controversial win to Madrid, because in the 70th minute, with the score already at 2-0, the Catalan side had a goal disallowed in the 70th minute for having scored directly from a corner kick, a circumstance not allowed at the time, and this event led Ruete to send off a visiting player due to the protests, to which the Catalan team left the match in protest.